This post may contain affiliate links. FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 Big Down Payment + Small Loan = Instant Equity

-Whether you choose one of the above options when buying a vehicle or choose to finance a significant portion of the purchase, you have yet to avoid the biggest mistake of all when it comes to car buying: tying up too much of your annual income in vehicles which rapidly lose their value.
+When you’ve settled on a path for car buying, you still need to be careful to avoid the biggest mistake of all: tying up too much of your annual income in vehicles which rapidly lose their value.

 In order to win with money and ensure that do not become “car poor,” I recommend finding your place on the chart below and adopting the recommendations listed by income level.